polygonplanet/lzbase62/README.md

 LZ77(LZSS) based compression algorithm in base62 for JavaScript.

 The compressed result will be a string in base 62 (0-9A-Za-z) characters.
+This is useful when storing the large data in a size limited storage (e.g., localStorage, cookie etc.).

 ## Installation